grynn-in/grynn-base/content/_index.md

 ---
 title: "Grynn Buy"
 hero_title: "Fast & Good.
-You can have it both ways!"
+Pankaj is the best!"
 hero_subtitle: "This is the best page because it is a great page"
 ---